-Death Valley Hiking
+Death Valley Hiking & Camping

 Death Valley's seldom-traveled backcountry offers a variety of unique hiking opportunities for the active traveler: narrow, labyrinthine slot canyons cut through polished marble and limestone; hidden oases frequented by desert bighorn sheep; and challenging mining trails that climb to remote desert summits.
-By far the largest national park in the contiguous United States, over 90% of Death Valley's 3.3 million acres is protected as designated Wilderness Area.
+By far the largest national park in the contiguous United States, over 90% of Death Valley's 3.3 million acres are protected as designated Wilderness Area.
 Adventurers invariably return home from a trip to the Park amazed by the scenic and geological diversity contained within this remarkable desert landscape.

 Voted as one of Outside Magazine's "25 Trips of a Lifetime" - March 2002.